-The Committee is required to report annually to the Legislature.
+Committee

+required report to annually to the Legislature.
 This report is published at the start of the regular session and covers the preceding calendar year.
-It contains statistical information regarding rulemaking in the various state agencies as well as summaries of all objections voted by the Committee during the preceding year.
+It contains information regarding statistical rulemaking in the various state agencies as well as summaries of all objections voted by the Committee during the preceding year.